jonathangn/jonathangn/readme.md

 <img src="https://github.com/jonathangn/jonathangn/blob/main/img/header.png"/>

 I'm passionate developer and designer from Colombia, qualified and acquainted with Ionic, Angular, Next, React, Node and Java.
 I'm solving problems oriented, logical and creative.
-Building better and better robust, lightweight, efficient and safe components is my goal as a permanent IT learner 🙂.
-Looking for bring my skills to a multicultural team in a company with global vision.
+Building better and better lightweight, robust, safe and efficient components is my goal as a permanent IT learner 🙂.

-I have experience in front-end and back-end projects, for web and mobile apps.
+I have experience in front-end and back-end projects for web and mobile apps.
 I've worked with agile frameworks and really enjoy investing time updating knowledge and improving skills.

-- 💻 I’m currently working by my own in digital small projects, designing and develop. **¡Open to work in an agile team!**.
+- 💻 **I’m currently looking for new opportunities and challenges as part of a multicultural team**.

-- 🎓 For now I am **front-end and Back-end specialist**.
-But my path continue, learning about cyber security.
-Hoping to create better code.
+- 🎓 My path continues, I learn about cyber security, hoping to create better products together.

 </br>